fbk-most/fbk-most.github.io/_people/simone-basso.md

 order: 1
 ---

-Simone Basso is a Senior Technologist at the [MoST research unit](/) where he manages the development of the
+Simone Basso was a Senior Technologist at the [MoST research unit](/) where he managed the development of the
 [DT Model](https://github.com/fbk-most/dt-model) evaluation engine.

 Before joining [FBK](https://www.fbk.eu/), Simone was measuring